mohammadkiaei/modal/README.md

 # Modal
-this is modal project that you can use in your projects.<br/>
+This is a modal project that you can use in your projects.<br/>
 See Projects [LIVE](https://mohammadkiaei.github.io/modal/).
 <br/>
 <br/>